CodeSingh/rpi-led-scoreboard/README.md

 # rpi-led-scoreboard
-## A scoreboard for live premier league games
+## A scoreboard for live premier league games and custom retro game scoreboards